-Our game is in more than 25 universities including being played as part of M.Sc. programmes in Logistics!
+Our game is in more than 75 universities across the world including being played as part of M.Sc. programmes in Logistics!

 Companies also see the game as a fun way for new recruits and existing staff to learn about the 'bigger picture' of global supply chains.